mrseanryan/datasciencecoursera_course-4_Getting-and-Cleaning-Data_module-4/Data/CodeBook.md

 - Accelerometer - the accerometer record
 - Gravity - the gravity element
 - mean_ prefix: to indicate this is a mean of the grouped variables (grouped by Subject, ActivityLabel).

+Variables (columns):

+- "Record" - The record ID
+- "Subject" - The subject ID
+- "ActivityLabel" - The activity label

 2. The summary choices made